Most of these “special elite competition professional gaming wires” are just the standard alloys which have been rebranded and quadrupled in price.

 Depending on the “model” of wire, you can either use the SS 316L (Elite) or SS 317L (Haywire) option, already in the list

 What is Nichrome N90, and where can I find a datasheet?
 I understand that there are a lot of vape shops that sell wires under the name Nichrome 90 or N90, but it seems like a mystery material to me.
 Is it the same as Chromel?
 Is it “pure nickel”, only less pure than Ni200?
+Is it (gasp) N80 being marketed with a bigger number?
 I don’t know.
 Does anyone know?
 Needless to say, I can’t add the material if I don’t know what it is.

 Various NiFe variants